cyruscsc/ai-notes/Large Language Models/Hallucination/Hallucination in RAG/Retrieval Failure.md

 ## Retrieval sources

-- The reliability and scope of retrieval sources are crucial determinants of the efficacy of RAG systems
+- The reliability and scope of retrieval sources are crucial determinants of the efficacy of [[Retrieval Augmented Generation|RAG]] systems
 - Modern retrieval models tend to favour LLM-generated content over human-authored content
-- Without appropriate intervention, human-generated content may progressively lose its influence within RAG systems
+- Without appropriate intervention, human-generated content may progressively lose its influence within [[Retrieval Augmented Generation|RAG]] systems
 - The propensity of [[Large Language Models|LLMs]] to produce factually inaccurate hallucinations exacerbates the reliability issues of retrieval sources
 - Can incorporate a quality filter designed to ensure the high quality of the retrieval datastore
 - Can equip [[Large Language Models|LLMs]] with the ability to discern and handle information based on its credibility

 ## Retriever

-- When the user query is explicit and the retrieval source is reliable, the effectiveness of the retrieval process depends crucially on the performance of the retriever
+- When the user query is explicit and the [[retrieval source]] is reliable, the effectiveness of the retrieval process depends crucially on the performance of the retriever

 ### Chunking